 The most convenient way to get around Singapore is to take Grab.
 It’s the Uber of SE Asia.
 Just download the app, select your pickup point and destination, and you’ll get a driver!
 It’s so much easier and cheaper than hailing a taxi.

-If you’d rather save some cash, the Singapore metro is an easy and inexpensive way to get around.
+If you’d rather save some cash, the Singapore metro is an easy and inexpensive way to get around, especially if you’re traveling solo in Singapore.
 You’ll usually pay just $2 for a one-way ride.
 If you plan to take frequent metro rides, consider getting a tourist pass.
 You’ll have to buy and return the card at an information booth (and the card rental fee is $10) but you’ll pay just $10 for a one-day pass, $16 for a two-day pass, or $20 for a three-day pass.
 And you can ride as much as you’d like!

 Get Your Guide also makes travel to Singapore super easy by allowing you to pre-book your activities, arrange tours, and skip the lines.